wlaub/eow/README.md

 With normalize enabled (the default), the liftboost will be scaled so that largest component is 240 (equivalent to a swap block).
 When normalize is disabled, the liftboost will be the vector to the node scaled by 5 (e.g. 1x1 tile offset gives 40x40 liftboost).

+With instant enabled (the default), the block will grant liftboost on contact during the first 5 frames of activation.
+With instant disabled, it will grant liftboost for the entire 0.8 s.

+### Yet another collectable

+[TODO]
+Another custom heart/gem/collectable
+- Option to require dash towards to collect
+- Option to pull player to center while gathering paricles
+- Option to Show custom poem from specified dialog
+- Optional heartbeat effect
+- Optional lua cutscene?
+- Set/clear flag after collect
+- Persistent
+- Activates triggers at nodes

 ## Triggers

 ### Entity Remover